brentley/appmeshworkshop/content/x-ray/xraycrystal.md

 ---
-title: "Enable X-Ray for crystal"
+title: "Enable X-Ray for Crystal"
 date: 2018-09-18T16:01:14-05:00
 weight: 10
 ---

 The AWS X-Ray daemon is a software application that listens for traffic on UDP port 2000, gathers raw segment data, and relays it to the AWS X-Ray API.
 The daemon works in conjunction with the AWS X-Ray SDKs and must be running so that data sent by the SDKs can reach the X-Ray service.

-* Register a new task definition to add the x-ray container, and enable tracing for the envoy container.
+* Register a new task definition to add the x-ray container, and enable tracing for the Envoy container.

 ```bash
 # Define variables #